JuliaMer/gem_repository/README.md

 Playing around to figure out how Gems are working.
 Gems could wether be required directly or by using a Gemfile.

+This change was made in the second branch on GitHub.